bartbalaz/janus-container/README.md

 ## Introduction
 This is an experimental project attempting to put Janus gatweay into a Docker container using the default *bridge* network driver.
-The strategy is to create a build OCI image that will run the Docker tools as well as the Janus build environment.
+The strategy is to create a build Docker image that will run the Docker tools as well as the Janus build environment.
 The build image will compile and create the target Janus gateway image stored on the host image repository.
-This process allows to create a substantially smaller target Janus gateway image  than if a single image combining the build and execution (~300MB vs 1.3GB).
+This allows to create a substantially smaller target image  than if a single image combining the build and execution was built (~300MB vs ~1.3GB).
 This process requires the setup of a Docker host that purpose is to store the buld and target images as well as to allow the execution of the target image for the purpose of experimentation.